 - Traditional Printing's digital plate products include traditional digital plates and KODAK SONORA Process Free Plates.
 SONORA Process Free Plates allow Kodak customers to skip the plate processing step prior to mounting plates on a printing press.
 This improvement in the printing process saves time and costs for customers.
 Also, SONORA Process Free Plates reduce the environmental impact of the printing process because they eliminate the use of chemicals (including solvents), water and power that is otherwise required to process a traditional plate.
 The segment is experiencing challenges from higher prices and availability of raw materials, digital substitution and competitive pricing pressures.
 Kodak seeks to mitigate the impact of increases in manufacturing costs, including aluminum prices, through a combination of surcharges and price increases, improved production efficiency and cost reduction initiatives.
-In addition, Kodak seeks to offset the impact of long-term market dynamics on pricing and volume pressures through innovations in Kodak product lines. - In Digital Printing, the PROSPER business is expected to grow as the legacy VERSAMARK business continues to decline as a percentage of the segment's total revenue.
+In addition, Kodak seeks to offset the impact of short-term and long-term market dynamics on pricing and volume pressures through innovations in Kodak product lines, including investing in digital print technologies. - In Digital Printing, the PROSPER business is expected to grow as the legacy VERSAMARK business continues to decline as a percentage of the segment's total revenue.
 The PROSPER Inkjet Systems business is expected to continue to build profitability.
-Investment in the next generation technology, Ultrastream, is focused on the ability to place Ultrastream writing systems in Kodak branded presses and in various original equipment manufacturers in applications ranging from commercial print to packaging.
-The Electrophotographic Printing Solutions business expects to introduce a new printer in 2022, ASCEND, aimed at the retail, point of purchase and packaging markets.
+Kodak launched the PROSPER 7000 Turbo Press in June 2022.
+The PROSPER 7000 Turbo Press enables commercial, publishing and newspaper printers to compete more effectively with offset and to shift more long run jobs from conventional printing processes to inkjet.
+Investment in the next generation technology, ULTRASTREAM, is focused on the ability to place ULTRASTREAM writing systems in Kodak branded presses and in various original equipment manufacturers in applications ranging from commercial print to packaging.
+The first flexible packaging printing system utilizing Kodak's ULTRASTREAM inkjet technology was placed during the second quarter of 2022.